Keeping Career Resources Up to Date

 how often to update

 Staying up to date professionally can be tricky business.
-As your career and job history evolve, so does the look of your CV.
-And CVs aren't the only thing people have to maintain now: LinkedIn has increasingly become an important professional tool.
-No wonder the platform was Microsoft's largest acquisition to date a few years ago at £26.2 billion.
-Many job seekers today must maintain the classic CV as well as a LinkedIn presence, consistently updating both.
+As your career and job history evolve, so does the look of your resume.
+And resumes aren't the only thing people have to maintain now: LinkedIn has increasingly become an important professional tool.
+No wonder the platform was Microsoft's largest acquisition to date a few years ago at $26.2 billion.
+Many job seekers today must maintain the classic resume as well as a LinkedIn presence, consistently updating both.

 A Fresh Approach